dougeby/IntuneDocs/intune/administrative-templates-windows.md

 ## Before you begin

 - Some of these settings are available starting with Windows 10 version 1703 (RS2).
+Not every setting is included in all Windows edition.
 For the best experience, it's suggested to use Windows 10 Enterprise version 1903 (19H1) and newer.

 - The Windows settings use [Windows policy CSPs](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#admx-backed-policies).
 The CSPs work on different editions of Windows, such as Home, Professional, Enterprise, and so on.
 To see if a CSP works on a specific edition, go to [Windows policy CSPs](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#admx-backed-policies).